David-OConnor/plascad/README.md

 GenBank, SnapGene, and PlasCAD files are all generally compatible with each other; they can be switched between freely.
 However, PlasCAD currently does not support some features from the other formats, including Qualifiers.

+**Important**: This program currently does not produce SnapGene native format files that can be opened by SnapGene.
+If looking for SnapGene 2-way compatibility, use the GenBank format until this is resolved.

 ## Why another plasmid editor
 We believe that the more tools available for scientists, the better.
 In particular, my goal is to make